 Over the past several years, with the increase of project-based learning environments, it also has become clear that there needs to be a distinction made between “doing projects” and high-quality project-based learning (see graphic below via New Tech Network) and that educators need clarity, guidance and support in facilitating the latter.

-As a result, education leaders both in the U.S. and abroad are working to design and craft the Model for High-Quality PBL.
+As a result, education leaders both in the U.S. and abroad are working to design and craft the Framework for High-Quality PBL.

 1. What is the project?
 Who is leading this work?

-This project, called A Model for High-Quality PBL, will identify the essential components of PBL and provide quality and consistency across classrooms, schools, districts and states.
+This project, called A Framework for High Quality PBL, will identify the essential components of PBL and provide quality and consistency across classrooms, schools, districts and states.
 The purpose of the guidelines is to increase widespread and consistent use of high-quality PBL and cultivate project management skills.

 The project is led by 25 leaders involved in PBL organizations or practices from around the world, who are working directly to write the guidelines.
 This group will then collect public feedback and more intimate critique and edits from an advisory committee of more than 100 education leaders also vested in PBL.
 In addition, feedback from the public will be included and considered in each iteration of the guidelines.